Anantasin-Pipe/Spotify-Top-10-Tracks-Analysis/Readme.md

 client_secret=your_spotify_client_secret

 #How to Run
-1.Clone this repository
+- Clone this repository
-2.Set up a virtual environment(optional but recommended) 3.Install dependencies by "pip install -r requirements.txt" 4.Add your .env file
+- Set up a virtual environment(optional but recommended)
+- Install dependencies by "pip install -r requirements.txt"
+- Add your .env file
-5.Run the script by "python main.py" then open notebook to analysis the data
+- Run the script by "python main.py" then open notebook to analysis the data